 How to watch The Mandalorian in the UK

-As with season one, The Mandalorian will be available on Disney’s new streaming service Disney+.
+As with season one, The Mandalorian is available on Disney’s new streaming service Disney+.

-The service launched in the UK back in March, with the first season of the Star Wars spin-off available to binge there now, alongside all nine movies and acclaimed animated offering The Clone Wars.
+The service launched in the UK back in March, with both seasons of the Star Wars spin-off available to binge there now, alongside all nine movies and acclaimed animated offering The Clone Wars.

 The Mandalorian season 2 directors

 After mostly writing and producing the previous season, Jon Favreau himself has taken on a directing role this season.

 “We’re working on season two, writing, prepping with the directors and getting ready to direct myself, actually,” Jon Favreau told Entertainment Weekly in September 2019.
 “I didn’t get a chance the last time around because I was doing Lion King.
 So I’ll step in for one of them.”

 - Jon Favreau: The Lion King, The Jungle Book, Iron Man

 - Carl Weathers: Hawaii Five-O, A Burger and a Bullet and The Mandalorian’s Greef Carga actor

 - Robert Rodriguez: From Dusk Till Dawn, Spy Kids, Sin City, Alita: Battle Angel